 For our part, my wife and I are local volunteers for the Commonwealth War Graves Commission (CWGC), attempting to keep the seven War Graves looking respectable, and we are also Regional Volunteers for the War Memorials Trust.

-Before I get on to the detailed explanations can I just say that anyone who would like to volunteer to help maintain the churchyard would be more than welcome – please contact Roger Sharp via the Contacts page – we would love to hear from you.
+Before I get on to the detailed explanations can I just say that anyone who would like to volunteer to help maintain the churchyard would be more than welcome – please see the Volunteering page and/or contact Roger Sharp via the Contacts page – we would love to hear from you.

 Many people (of faith and no faith) already volunteer large amounts of their time to keep St. Mary’s open.
 Over 3,000 “volunteer hours” were required for the conservation of the War Memorial and a further 1,000 for the conservation of the Alabaster Arch.